devicetree-org/lopper/docs/sdt-from-linux-architecture.md

 `ZEPHYR_SRC` env vars — no network access.
 Refresh is a deliberate human action.
 The mechanism follows U-Boot's `dts/upstream/` pattern.

+The manifest is **board-scoped**: a `sources:` block holds the per-upstream metadata (env var, tag pattern, target subdir) and a `boards:` block lists each board's files grouped by source.
+Files shared across boards (e.g. the Versal `versal.dtsi` used by both vck190 and vek280) are listed under each board; `sync-upstream.py` flattens `board × source → file set` and dedups, so a shared file is copied once and one `.source` provenance record is written per upstream tree.
+The Versal material is pinned at `xilinx-v2026.1`.

 #### Per-SoC silicon-facts (`lopper/data/socs/<family>.yaml`)

 This directory holds one YAML per SoC family, each carrying the